Thevarungaur/rag_bot/README.md

 ## Hansraj Chatbot

-As an internship project under the **Department of ECE, NIET**, I have created this application to serve as an LLM-based chatbot that can deliver context-aware answers to questions related to NIET.
-It does so by leveraging the _RAG_ (Retrieval-Augmented Generation) technique.
+As a software engineering project under the Department of computer science, Hansraj College, I have created this application to serve as an LLM-based chatbot that can deliver context-aware answers to questions related to Hansraj College.
+It does so by leveraging the RAG (Retrieval-Augmented Generation) technique.

 ### How to run?